 All of these issues are dealt with in more depth in the following sections and frequently-asked-questions sections of this website.

-Defra have also published a new digital guide covering the key actions food and drink businesses may need to take after the end of the transition period (from 1 January 2021).
-This does not take account of the on-going negotiations of a possible Free Trade Agreement (FTA).
-A revised version is expected to be published once further information becomes available.
+A revised version of Defra’s published digital guide covering the key actions food and drink businesses may need to take after the end of the transition period (from 1 January 2021) is expected to be published once further information becomes available.
 Not all the actions covered will be relevant to every business and you should still continue to check the link for updates.

 The guide is available to download, alongside a range of other digital assets: https://shwca.se/FoodandDrinkTransition